mamian/mspringboot/readme.md

     	$ mvn spring-boot:run

+	`You can also run mspringboot like this`

+		$ mvn package
+		$ java -jar target/mySpringboot-0.0.1-SNAPSHOT

 #### From Eclipse (Spring Tool Suite)

 + Import as *Existing Maven Project* and run it as *Spring Boot App*.